 6.1 Electrical Regulations – Summary

-The organisers have appointed FULL CIRCLE as the official electrical contractor for the exhibition and as such, they are responsible for and will carry out all electrical work on space only sites and Shell Scheme stands within the exhibition halls.
+The organisers have appointed Event Specialists as the official electrical contractor for the exhibition and as such, they are responsible for and will carry out all electrical work on space only sites and Shell Scheme stands within the exhibition halls.
+Further details on what electrics you may require can be found here.

 Exhibitors who wish to pre-fabricate any of their installation must ensure that it complies fully with the electrical regulations of Exhibition Venues Association and that the official electrical contractor carries out all site work.
 A summary of the regulations follows herewith: